 Great accessible UK weekend breaks: Leeds

-Leeds, the capital of the north, is the perfect place for a city break in the UK.
-Even for those who may struggle with their mobility and use aids like a home stair lift will be able to enjoy a carefree time in the city.
+The capital of the north is the perfect place for a city break in the UK.
+Even those who may struggle with their mobility and use aids like a stairlift will be able to enjoy a carefree time in the city.
 Leeds is an old city with a young soul, and it’s the perfect place to immerse yourself in northern pride.
 With friendly people, amazing attractions and a beautiful city centre, it’s bound to keep just about anyone entertained.

-Leeds is the epitome on northern hospitality, and it offers its residents and visitors a friendly and exciting experience.
-The laid-back atmosphere and happy disposition will mean anyone will fall in love with it.
+The epitome of northern hospitality, offering its residents and visitors a friendly and exciting experience.
+The laid-back atmosphere and happy disposition will make anyone fall in love with it.
 This article looks at how to get to Leeds and how someone who struggles with mobility can spend their time there.

 How to get to Leeds

-Leeds is an incredibly easy city to get to, so you won’t need to worry about complicated connections or stressful journeys.
+Leeds is an incredibly easy city to get to from most parts of England, so you won’t need to worry about complicated connections or stressful journeys.
 Below are some of the easiest ways to get to Leeds.

 Travelling to Leeds by rail

-Leeds railway station is the third busiest in the UK, so although that can mean there are a lot of people going through it every day, there are also a lot of services that run there directly.
+Leeds railway station is the third busiest in the UK, so although that can mean there are many people going through it every day, a lot of services run there directly.
 For anyone who prefers to preplan their journey precisely, there is a full station map available.
 You can also find out the full Leeds station accessibility information online.

 Travelling to Leeds by road

-Travelling to Leeds by road is incredibly easy.
-There are many coach and bus services that run there from all over the UK.
-It’s also conveniently located at the crossroads of the M62 and M1 so is easily accessible from all over the country.
+Many coach and bus services run to Leeds from all over the UK.
+It’s also conveniently located at the crossroads of the M62 and M1, so it is easily accessible from all over the country.

 Travelling to Leeds by air

-With so much to see and do it can be hard to know what everyone should tick off in Leeds.
-We’ve found places that are definite crowd-pleasers and would be a great addition to anyone’s trip to the city.
+With so much to see and do, it can be hard to know what everyone should tick off in Leeds.
+The attractions listed below are definite crowd-pleasers and are certainly worth heading to if you are travelling to the city.

 Royal Armouries Museum

-There are three Royal Armouries Museums across the UK with the custom-built Royal Armouries Museum situated in Leeds.
-This building is unique enough as it is, but once you walk inside, you’ll find fascinating knowledge, facts and artefacts.
-Explore galleries like Swords of Middle Earth, with five heroic swords based on prop weapons used in ‘Lord of the Rings’ and ‘The Hobbit’ as well as the Hall of Steel, the largest mass display of arms and armour created since the 19th century.
+There are three Royal Armouries Museums across the UK, with the custom-built Royal Armouries Museum situated in Leeds.
+This building is unique and once you walk inside, you’ll find fascinating knowledge, facts and artefacts.

-Royal Armouries Museum, Leeds accessibility information: The Royal Armouries Museum provides excellent facilities, including well-trained staff and wheelchairs available to use on site.
+The Royal Armouries Museum provides excellent facilities, including well-trained staff and wheelchairs available to use on-site.
 Find all of their accessibility information here.

 First Direct Arena